hed-standard/hed-schemas/docs/source/introduction_to_hed_schemas.md

 HED is well-integrated into the BIDS standard.

-The most common use case (for 99.9% of the HED users) is to use the standard HED schema available on GitHub in the `hedxml` directory of the `hed-specification` repository ([https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml](https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml)).
+The most common use case (for 99.9% of the HED users) is to use the standard HED schema available on GitHub in the `standard_schema` directory of the ([https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml](https://github.com/hed-standard/hed-schemas/tree/main/standard_schema/hedxml)).

 Starting with BIDS version 1.8.0, BIDS allows the value associated with the